Digital Wellbeing Apps for Daily Habits (iPhone, 2026)

 The Health app side works well as a passive log.
 Daily activity, sleep, and mindfulness metrics accumulate without user intervention.
 HealthKit integration is mature.

 The Screen Time side is structurally broken for adult self-management.
 The Ignore Limit button defeats the enforcement layer in one tap.
-Apple Screen Time was designed for parental control, not adult behavior change.
-For users wanting the built-in option with real enforcement, the Screen Time component is the bottleneck.
+It was designed for parental control, not adult behavior change.
+If you want the built-in option with real enforcement, the Screen Time component is the bottleneck.

 • Wellbeing integration: Tracking via Health, blocking via Screen Time.